-Over 127 million people in the U.S. are exposed to air quality that is sub-standard and dangerous to human health; air quality that exceeds the Environmental Protection Agency guidelines for safe air quality.
+Additionally, more than 127 million people in the U.S. are exposed to air quality that exceeds the Environmental Protection Agency guidelines for safe air quality.

-Obviously, air is essential to sustain human life.
+Obviously, quality air is essential to sustain human life.
 Unfortunately, poor air quality contributes to ailments, diseases, and morbidity.
-For instance, second-hand smoke and air pollution is linked to 1 in 1o children contracting asthma; and 1 in 12 adults share in the same health outcome.
+For instance, second-hand smoke and air pollution is linked to 1 in ten children contracting asthma; and 1 in twelve adults share in the same health outcome.

 Poor environmental quality concerns are related to other factors and determinants, as well.